SpineEventEngine/SpineEventEngine.github.io/docs/guides/start-new-project.md

 Make sure you have a dedicated Pull Request for each and every step and sub-step.

+## Development flow

+The sections below describe in more details how the development process should be structured and which steps we think should be involved in it.

-## EventStorming or getting started with the domain
+### EventStorming or getting started with the domain

 While omitting the steps of creating the project repository, the first thing to get the project done is to conduct an [EventStorming](https://eventstorming.com "Learn more about EventStorming")